 These frozen golden milk dog treats combine the key elements of golden milk (without the human sweeteners) into a frosty dog-friendly pupsicle treat.
-By layering the treats, the milky top and bottom layers buffer the turmeric middle layer for easier (less messy) handling and feeding.
-However, it’s super simple to adapt the recipe to combine all of the ingredients for a quicker easier treat.
+By layering the treats, the milky top and bottom layers buffer the turmeric middle layer for easy low-mess handling and feeding.
+However, you can easily adapt the recipe to combine all of the ingredients into a blend for quicker treat making if you’d prefer.

 Golden Milk for Dogs